Just cut fat to cut fat?!

 “People cut out dairy products and suffer bone damage” may have been an interesting headline.

 “People cut processed food, in the name of fat, and lose a couple of pounds” quite rightly didn’t make the front pages!

 1) it continues to perpetuate the demonisation of fat (and real food), which continues to drive people down the route of eating more carbohydrate (and processed food) and

 2) it is a huge missed opportunity.
 The combined studies involved 73,589 people.
 Imagine that we had been able to get this number of people to eat nothing but real food and compare them to a control group still following the government eat badly plate advice and thereby eating mostly processed food.

 Imagine that we had been able to do this for a period of six months, to meet the minimum follow up criteria.
-People who have been following The Harcombe Diet® for six months will most likely be at natural weight within this time, unless they have several stones to lose.
-Someone with six stone or more to lose can lose 50lb in six months – not a couple of pounds – and keep the weight off, as the diet does nothing to adversely impact hunger or metabolism.
+The real food group would most likely be at natural weight within this time, unless they have several stones to lose.
+Someone with six stone or more to lose should lose 50lb in six months – not a couple of pounds – and keep the weight off, as eating better rather than less doesn’t adversely impact hunger or metabolism.

 “Eat real food, lose weight, gain health and stay that way!”
 Now that would have been a great headline!

 [i] FSA: (http://www.eatwell.gov.uk/healthydiet/fss/fats/satfat/)